broeker/spacebook/pages/markdown.md

 *callout-pink: You can also create pink callouts*
 :::

-Purple callout
+Green callout

-::: callout-purple
+::: callout-green
-*callout-purple: You can also create purple callouts*
+*callout-green: You can also create green callouts*
 :::

 Warning callout: